Substance Use Risk Reduction

 McWell recognizes the significant impact alcohol and other substance use can have on the well-being of our campus community.
 Because of this, substance use risk reduction strategies are an important way McWell is working to keep our campus healthy and safe.

 The McDonald Center for Student Well-Being provides a variety of opportunities to students to guide them as they make choices around alcohol use.
 We utilize a non-judgmental, harm reduction approach to allow students to evaluate their current drinking behaviors and identify strategies to decrease any potential risks.
-Students have the opportunity to visit McWell for a one-on-one customized Alcohol Screenings session, or are invited to take advantage of an online web survey for personalized feedback regarding drinking behaviors.
+Students have the opportunity to visit McWell for a one-on-one customized Alcohol Screenings session, participate in group education sessions, or are invited to take advantage of one of our online education programs for personalized feedback regarding drinking behaviors.

 BASICS, Brief Alcohol Screening and Intervention for College Students, is a nationally recognized best practice tool for alcohol interventions with multiple research studies supporting its effectiveness.
 BASICS is delivered in a 1:1 educational intervention model rooted in harm reduction that emphasizes personal responsibility and self-efficacy.